- Religion and Philosophy

 “Maintain religion, and do not stir up any divisions within it.”
 Qur'an 42:13

 Discrimination, division, sects: named it!
-It is not right thing to do or to be chosen as our behavior in treating our own ummah inside our community.
-Those verses above already told us in very clear way, but we still doing that.
+It is not a right thing to do or to be chosen as our behavior in treating our own ummah inside our community.
+Those verses above already told us in a very clear way, but we still do that.
 We can add so many reasons as our excuses but no matter what: it is still wrong.

 My Brothers and Sisters in Islam, we need to gather together as one.
 We need to be standing side by side as a whole.
 Not as Arabian Muslim, Asian Muslim or White Muslim.
-Not as Sunni or Shia, etc, etc. Allah, SWT, Al Qur’an and Muhammad, SAW never taught to divided people into different group of people because based on Al Qur’an, inside Muslim ummah there only two type of people: which are good people and bad people.
-Allah taught us through Al Qur’an that good people will be stay with good people, and bad people will be stay with bad people.
-Never mention about Arabian Muslim should be only with Arabian Muslim, Asian Muslim should be only with Asian Muslim, Sunni have to be with Sunni and Shia only should be with Shia.
+Not as Sunni or Shia, etc, etc. Allah, SWT, Al Qur’an and Muhammad, SAW never taught to divided people into a different group of people.
+Based on Al Qur’an, inside Muslim ummah there only two types of people: which are good people and bad people.
+Allah taught us through Al Qur’an that good person will be staying with good people, and bad people will be staying with bad people.
+Never mention about Arabian Muslim should be only with Arabian Muslim, Asian Muslim should be only with Asian Muslim.
 Never!
-But we forget about this lesson and only followed our own conceited mind and thought that self are way better than others who not similar with us.
+But we forget about this lesson and only followed our own conceited mind and thought that ourselves are way better than others who not similar with us.

 Remember, Islam is about love and peace.
-As Khalifah in this world in the extention of Muhammad, SAW duty to spreading Islam, we should become good example for humankind, but how we will be able to become good example for the world, no mention to become role model of ummah, if inside ourselves we are divided and never want to try to take steps to pass through those differences?
+As Khalifah in this world in the extension of Muhammad, SAW duty to spreading Islam, we should become a good example for humankind.
+But how we will be able to become a good example for the world, no mention to become a role model of Ummah, if inside ourselves we are divided and never want to try to take steps to pass through those differences?